Phase space analysis of $f(R)$ cosmologies: revisiting attractor-to-GR: Introduction

 \section{Introduction}

-The class of gravitational theories that arises from the simple generalization of the Einstein-Hilbert action from $R$ to some arbitrary function $f(R)$ of the Ricci scalar, $R$, is called $f(R)$-gravity \cite{Sotiriou:2008rp, Nojiri:2003ft}.
+The class of gravitational theories that arises from the simple generalization of the Einstein-Hilbert action from $R$ to some arbitrary function $f(R)$ of the Ricci scalar, $R$, is called $f(R)$-gravity \cite{Sotiriou:2008rp, Nojiri:2003ft, Nojiri:2006ri, Nojiri:2017ncd}.
 Such theories were also previously shown to have dual scalar-tensor theories, related by a conformal transformation of the metric tensor, where the scalar sector encodes the information about the higher derivative corrections present in the corresponding $f(R)$-theory \cite{Nojiri:2010wj, Maeda:1988ab, Magnano:1993bd, Fujii:2007qv, Armendariz-Picon:2000nqq}.
 The function $f(R)$ can contain terms such as $R^2$, $R^3$ and higher positive powers of $R$ that dominate $R$ in strong curvature regimes and also have terms such as $\frac{1}{R}$, $\frac{1}{R^2}$ and higher negative powers of $R$ that dominate $R$ in low curvature regimes.
-Positive power corrections $R^n(n\geq2)$ have been studied extensively before \cite{DeFelice:2010aj, Capozziello:2002rd, Amendola:2006we, Whitt:1984pd, Cembranos:2008gj, Hu:2007nk, Schmidt:1990gb}, especially the famous Starobinsky gravity with $f(R)=R + \alpha R^2$, which incorporates inflation in the early universe without introducing an Inflaton field by hand \cite{Starobinsky:1980te, Vilenkin:1985md, Armendariz-Picon:2000ulo, Capozziello:2003tk}.
-But since the positive-power modifications are suppressed by higher powers of the Planck mass ($M_p$), their effects essentially wash out due to cosmological evolution of the universe leading to lower values of the curvature $R$ and thus giving Einstein-gravity as a low energy effective theory for the gravitational sector in the late Universe.
-However, the absence of any role of the terms that contain the negative powers of $R$ has no obvious understanding.
-In this work, we offer a possible explanation for how both types of modified theory ( positive or negative power corrections of $R$ ) dynamically wash out via cosmological evolution in light of the dual scalar tensor theory.